Dominik Piła

-Dominik Piła (born 6 May 2001) is a Polish professional footballer who plays as a winger for Lechia Gdańsk.
+Dominik Piła (born 6 May 2001) is a Polish professional footballer who plays as a right-back for Ekstraklasa club Cracovia.

 Club career

 Piła started his professional career with Polish I liga side Chrobry Głogów in 2019.
 On 4 January 2022, he signed a four-year contract with Ekstraklasa club Lechia Gdańsk, effective from 1 July 2022.
+On 14 August 2022, Piła made his debut in the Polish top division in a 4–1 away loss to Radomiak Radom.
+He scored his first goal for Lechia during a 3–0 I liga home victory over Podbeskidzie Bielsko-Biała on 25 August 2023.

+On 16 June 2025, Cracovia announced the signing of Piła on a four-year deal.